dotnet/AspNetCore.Docs/aspnetcore/fundamentals/middleware.md

 ## Creating a middleware pipeline with IApplicationBuilder

-The ASP.NET Core request pipeline consists of a sequence of request delegates, called one after the next, as this diagram shows (the thread of execution follows the black arrows):
+The ASP.NET Core request pipeline consists of a sequence of request delegates, called one after the other, as this diagram shows (the thread of execution follows the black arrows):

 ![Request processing pattern showing a request arriving, processing through three middlewares, and the response leaving the application.
 Each middleware runs its logic and hands off the request to the next middleware at the next() statement.
 After the third middleware processes the request, it's handed back through the prior two middlewares for additional processing after the next() statements each in turn before leaving the application as a response to the client.](middleware/_static/request-delegate-pipeline.png)

-Each delegate has the opportunity to perform operations before and after the next delegate.
-A delegate can decide to not pass a request to the next delegate -- this is referred to as short-circuiting the request pipeline.
+Each delegate can perform operations before and after the next delegate.
+A delegate can also decide to not pass a request to the next delegate, which is called short-circuiting the request pipeline.
 Short-circuiting is often desirable because it allows unnecessary work to be avoided.
-For example, the static file middleware can return a request for a static file and short circuit the rest of the pipeline.
-Exception handling delegates need to be called early on in the pipeline, so they are able to catch exceptions that occur in later stages of the pipeline.
+For example, the static file middleware can return a request for a static file and short-circuit the rest of the pipeline.
+Exception-handling delegates need to be called early in the pipeline, so they can catch exceptions that occur in later stages of the pipeline.

 The simplest possible ASP.NET Core app sets up a single request delegate that handles all requests.
-In this case, there isn't really a request "pipeline", rather a single anonymous function that is called in response to every HTTP request.
+This case doesn't include an actual request pipeline.
+Instead, a single anonymous function is called in response to every HTTP request.

 [!code-csharp[Main](middleware/sample/Middleware/Startup.cs)]

 The first [app.Run](https://docs.microsoft.com/en-us/aspnet/core/api/microsoft.aspnetcore.builder.runextensions) delegate terminates the pipeline.

-You chain multiple request delegates together with [app.Use](https://docs.microsoft.com/en-us/aspnet/core/api/microsoft.aspnetcore.builder.useextensions).
+You can chain multiple request delegates together with [app.Use](https://docs.microsoft.com/en-us/aspnet/core/api/microsoft.aspnetcore.builder.useextensions).
 The `next` parameter represents the next delegate in the pipeline.
-You can terminate (short-circuit) the pipeline by *not* calling the *next* parameter.
+(Remember that you can short-circuit the pipeline by *not* calling the *next* parameter.)
 You can typically perform actions both before and after the next delegate, as this example demonstrates:

 [!code-csharp[Main](middleware/sample/Chain/Startup.cs?name=snippet1)]

 >[!WARNING]
->Be careful modifying the `HttpResponse` after invoking `next`, as the response may have already been sent to the client.
-[HttpResponse.HasStarted](https://docs.microsoft.com/en-us/aspnet/core/api/microsoft.aspnetcore.http.features.httpresponsefeature#Microsoft_AspNetCore_Http_Features_HttpResponseFeature_HasStarted) can be used to check if the headers have been sent yet.
+>Be careful modifying the `HttpResponse` after invoking `next`, because the response may have already been sent to the client.
+You can use [HttpResponse.HasStarted](https://docs.microsoft.com/en-us/aspnet/core/api/microsoft.aspnetcore.http.features.httpresponsefeature#Microsoft_AspNetCore_Http_Features_HttpResponseFeature_HasStarted) to check whether the headers have been sent.

 >[!WARNING]
 > Do **not** call `next.Invoke` after calling a `write` method.
-A middleware should produce a response or call `next.Invoke`, not both.
+A middleware component either produces a response or calls `next.Invoke`, but not both.

 ## Ordering

-The order middleware components are added in the `Configure` method is the order in which they are invoked on requests, and the reverse order for the response.
+The order that middleware components are added in the `Configure` method defines the order in which they are invoked on requests, and the reverse order for the response.
 This ordering is critical for security, performance, and functionality.

 The Configure method (shown below) adds the following middleware components: